 I pledge, that I will only vote for parties that will establish the constitutional changes proposed by the Campaign for Democracy.

-No change can take place without the consent of the Welsh Assembly or by the consent of the people of Wales confirmed by a referendum.
+No change can take place without the consent of Parliament or by the consent of the people of Britain confirmed by a referendum.

-Here's David Cameron making a speech promising direct democracy for the people of Britain.
+Listen to David Cameron making a speech promising direct democracy for the people of Britain in the video at the top of the page.
 'We will begin a massive redistribution of power in our country from the powerful to the powerless.......the right to initiate local and national referenda....'
 Thank you David!
-We heard about it in an email from I&R GB who sent this link.
-Click on it to hear him.

 Once we're on the Six O Clock News we'll have won by the Ten O Clock News, with our online pledge collection system.
 Visit the pledge page to see how it works.